How Much You Need to Save for College

 What If I Have More Than One Child?

-But we think setting up a separate 529 plan for each child is more prudent.
-You’ll be able to contribute more tax-deductible funds to each one, meaning more tax breaks for you.
+However, setting up a separate 529 plan for each child may be more prudent.
+You can contribute more tax-deductible funds to each one, meaning more tax breaks for you.

-Ideally, you’d want to double your savings figures so that each child has the same amount of college funds available.
-If that’s not possible, try to keep things fair by allocating a slightly smaller yet equal amount into each 529 plan.
+Ideally, you’d want to double your savings figures so that each child has the same college funds available.
+If that’s impossible, try to keep things fair by allocating a slightly smaller yet equal amount to each 529 plan.
 Multiple 529 plans are also great for diversifying your investments.

 See also: Should I Open a 529 Plan For Each Child?
 Pros and Cons